new host

 Helpful: DIY, gardening, cooking, not all thumbs (or two right hands ;-

-Not suitable for people who
+Not a good fit for people who

 ● want a party hostel atmosphere